Vanessa22400/Rental_Price_Forecast_Rio_de_Janeiro/README.md

 Aggregation and transformation of data into a monthly time series suitable for forecasting.

 4. **Time-Series Modeling**
-Application of ARIMA/SARIMA methods to model historical patterns and estimate future rental price trajectories.
+Application of ARIMA methods to model historical patterns and estimate future rental price trajectories.

 5. **Insight Generation**
 Interpretation of model outputs in the context of urban housing dynamics.